pingcap/tidb/docs/design/2018-08-29-new-planner.md

 	// ignored during the iteration.
 	operand int

-	// children is used to iterates the child expressions. children *ExprIter
+	// children is used to iterate the child expressions. children *ExprIter
 }
 ```